CALL US: +44 (0)20 8004 3492

-To enter the USA as a visitor, any non-US national must either have permission under the Visa Waiver Program or hold a relevant visa.
-Whichever of these options applies, you must also have a valid passport.
+To enter the USA as a visitor, non-US nationals and residents must either have permission tor travel visa-free under the Visa Waiver Program (VWP) or hold a relevant, valid visitor visa.

-The Visa Waiver Programme allows non-US nationals who come from Visa Waiver countries to visit the USA on a short-term basis for specific purposes without the need to obtain a visa.
+The Visa Waiver Program allows non-US nationals who come from Visa Waiver countries to visit the USA on a short-term basis for permissible purposes, such as tourism, without the need to obtain a visa.
+This means you can avoid the additional cost, time and effort involved in applying for a visa.

 To qualify for the VWP, you must: